The United States Congress designated the South Fork Eel River Wilderness (map

 All of this wilderness is located in California

 and is managed by the Bureau of Land Management.

-The Red Mountain unit is dominated by Red Mountain and the Cedar Creek drainage.
-Elevations range from 1,100 feet at the southwest end along Cedar Creek to 4,083 feet, less than three miles away at the top Red Mountain.
-Terrain is generally steep, consisting of rugged drainages dropping abruptly into Cedar Creek canyon.
-A small area of fairly gentle slopes is found near the summit.
+The Red Mountain unit is centered on Red Mountain and the Cedar Creek drainage.
+Elevations range from 1,100 feet on Cedar Creek to the 4,083 foot top of Red Mountain; separated by less than three miles.
+The terrain is generally steep and rugged drainages dropping abruptly into Cedar Creek canyon.
+A small area of gentle slopes is found around the summit of Red Mountain.
 A zone of reddish soil occupies the central part of the area and contrasts sharply with the surrounding landscape.
-These unusual soils have resulted in a unique vegetation cover of several species of pine and cypress trees intermixed with a low brush understory.
-Rare and endangered plant species occupy the landscape covered by these ultrabasic soils.
-Much of the area is designated an Research Natural Area (RNA) / Area of Critical Environmental Concern (ACEC).
+These unusual soils support a unique vegetation cover of pine species and cypress intermixed with a low brush understory.
+Rare and endangered plant species also occupy this soil type.

-The Cahto Peak unit is comprised of several Douglas fir forest watersheds, one of which is so pristine that it has been designated a Biosphere Reserve, a National Natural Landmark, and a Hydrologic Benchmark.
-Much of the area is designated a RNA / ACEC.
+The Cahto Peak unit is forested with Douglas fir forest.
+One of the watersheds in the unit is so pristine it has been designated a Biosphere Reserve, a National Natural Landmark, and a Hydrologic Benchmark.